Tameema-banu/Automated-Data-Pipeline-Using-Apache-Airflow/README.md

   - `wind_speed`
 - The data from the processed CSV is inserted into this table using the SQLAlchemy and pyodbc drivers.

-## 🚀 Execution
-Deployed and tested in a local Docker-Apache Airflow setup using [Puckel's Airflow Docker image](https://github.com/puckel/docker-airflow).
-All Python scripts are triggered via DAG tasks, with each step validated independently.

----

-✅ **Bonus**: This project uses the medallion architecture principle by separating raw and processed layers before loading the cleaned data into a final analytics-ready database.

-📂 **Project Structure**